 After Southern belle Elizabeth Lloyd runs off to marry Yankee Jack Sherman, her father, a former Confederate colonel during the Civil War, vows to never speak to her again.
 Several years ...
 See full summary »

 The Roughnecks tells the story of the Fort Worth Ridglea Roughnecks, one of the oldest and most intense Pee-Wee football teams in Texas, as they set out to win the Youth football 'Super ...
 See full summary »

 Shirley Temple's father, a rebel officer, sneaks back to his rundown plantation to see his family and is arrested.
 A Yankee takes pity and sets up an escape.
 Everyone is captured and the ...
 See full summary »

 Ching-Ching gets lost in Shanghai and is befriended by American playboy Tommy Randall.
 She falls asleep in his car which winds up on a ship headed for America.
 Susan Parker, also on the ship, marries Randall to give Chin-Ching a family.
 Written by

 Ed Stephan <email@example.com>

 Shirley Temple was tutored in her Chinese dialogue by Bessie Nyi, a UCLA student from Shanghai.
-When Shirley Temple tried her phrases on the film's extras, they didn't understand her.
-Her dialogue was in Mandarin, which was appropriate for her character.
-But the Chinese community of Los Angeles largely spoke Cantonese, and consequently most of dialogue spoken by the extras in the movie is in Cantonese, which was not authentic for the scenes set in Shanghai.
+When Shirley tried her phrases on the film's extras, they didn't understand her.
+Her dialogue was in Mandarin, which was appropriate for her character, but the Chinese community of Los Angeles largely spoke Cantonese, and consequently most of the dialogue spoken by the extras in the movie is in Cantonese, which was not spoken in Shanghai, where this film is set.
 See more »

 See more »